 Here’s the problem, I cannot find that spiral notebook anywhere, so I searched online for “Mrs. Field’s Raspberry Cream Cheese Coffee Cake”, using Google, Yahoo..any search engine to find anything.
 I found many recipes almost exactly like it (from my recollection) but they’re all attributed to other sources ; one, a Sutter Home Napa Valley Cookbook, two, a site called Mrs. Miller’s Noodles, who also happen to sell jams, as in a jam to top the cake.
 After briefly giving up, I decided to try to make something similar, one I could call my own.

 I know it’s tough to nail down recipes and call them your own, but Mrs. Field’s is a copyright maven, right?
-She sold her amazing cookie company to some other company for millions, who in turn; turned them into cheap, flat artificial tasting, supermarket cookies that in no way taste like or resemble those huge, gooey, chunky cookies you used to get at the malls.
+She sold her amazing cookie company to some other company for millions, who in turn; turned them into cheap, flat artificial tasting, supermarket cookies that in no way taste like or resemble those huge, melted chocolate, nutty chunky cookies you used to get at the malls.

-To digress for a moment, oh, how awesome it was to pick up a bag of those cookies, warm out of the oven, after clothes shopping, then eating them out of the bag on the drive home.
+To digress for a moment, oh, how awesome it was to pick up a bag of those cookies, warm out of the oven (after clothes shopping no less), then eating them out of the bag on the drive home.

 So, you’d think this might tick her off a little, right?
 Apparently not, so I guess she doesn’t care about everyone and their brother publishing her recipe as their own, and in the case of the cookies, turning them into generic supermarket brand type cookies.
 It makes me sad because I like her a lot.